Scalza10/Java_Game_Project/README.md

 ## Credits

-The code was adapted and learned from the Youtueb channel:
+The code was adapted and learned from the Youtube channel:

 [javacraving](https://www.youtube.com/watch?v=DkIuA5ZEZ_U)